manishvermanov/mysite/CODE_OF_CONDUCT.md

 - focusing on what is best for the community
 - showing empathy towards other community members

-examples of unacceptable behavior by participants; include:
+examples of unacceptable behavior by participants;AdobeCodeofConductOurPledgeIntheinterestoffosteringanopenandwelcomingenvironment,weascontributorsandmaintainerspledgetomakingparticipationinourprojectandourcommunityaharassment-freeexperienceforeveryone,regardlessofage,bodysize,disability,ethnicity,genderidentityandexpression,levelofexperience,nationality,personalappearance,race,religion,orsexualidentityandorientation.OurStandardsExamplesofbehaviorthatcontributestocreatingapositiveenvironmentinclude include:

 - The use of sexualized language or imagery and unwelcome sexual attention or advances